Yash (actor)

-Naveen Kumar Gowda (born 8 January 1986), better known by his stage name Yash, is an Indian actor who works in Kannada films.
-He is the recipient of three Filmfare Awards South.
+Naveen Kumar Gowda (born 8 January 1986), known professionally as Yash, is an Indian actor who predominantly works in Kannada films.
+One of the highest paid and leading actors in Indian cinema, Yash is a recipient of several accolades including three Filmfare Awards South and five SIIMA Awards.

 Yash began his career with appearances in several television series in the 2000s.
 He made his film debut in 2007 with Jambada Hudugi.
-The 2008 romantic drama Moggina Manasu, for which he received the Filmfare Award for Best Supporting Actor, proved to be a breakthrough for Yash.
-His first film in a leading role, Rocky (2008), was poorly received critically and a box office flop.
-He followed it up with a series of romance films that were commercial successes, and received his first Filmfare Award for Best Actor nomination for Drama in 2012.
+The 2008 romantic drama Moggina Manasu, for which he received the Filmfare Award for Best Supporting Actor, proved to be a breakthrough role for Yash.

-Yash went on to establish himself as a leading actor of Kannada cinema with the college romance Googly (2013), comedy-drama Raja Huli (2013), fantasy action Gajakesari (2014), romantic comedy Mr. and Mrs. Ramachari (2014), action film Masterpiece (2015) and action romance Santhu Straight Forward (2016).
-Mr. and Mrs. Ramachari ranks among the highest-grossing Kannada releases and gave Yash his first Filmfare Award for Best Actor.
-The pan-India success of Prashanth Neel's 2018 period action film K.G.F: Chapter 1, which became the highest-grossing Kannada film, helped Yash attain nationwide recognition in India and win his second Filmfare Award for Best Actor.
-He won further praise for his performance in the sequel, K.G.F: Chapter 2 (2022), which ranks as the fourth highest-grossing Indian film.
+His first film in a leading role, Rocky (2008), was poorly received by critics and a box office flop.
+Yash went on to establish himself as a leading actor of Kannada cinema with the college romance Googly (2013), comedy-drama Raja Huli (2013), fantasy action Gajakesari (2014), romantic comedy Mr. and Mrs. Ramachari (2014), action comedy film Masterpiece (2015) and action romance Santhu Straight Forward (2016), all of which became commercial successes.
+The pan-India success of Prashanth Neel's KGF franchises which consists of KGF: Chapter 1 (2018) and KGF: Chapter 2 (2022), helped Yash attain nationwide recognition.
+The former earned him the Filmfare Award for Best Actor – Kannada and the latter ranks as the highest-grossing Kannada film.

-Yash promotes various social and philanthropic causes through the YashoMarga Foundation.
-He is married to the actress Radhika Pandit.
+Yash is a philanthropist and promotes social causes through the Yasho Marga Foundation, a charitable foundation established by him and his wife.
+Yash is married to actress Radhika Pandit, with whom he has two children.